wildfly/quickstart/helloworld-rs/README.md

         rhc app create -a helloworldrs -t jbossas-7

+_NOTE_: The domain name for this application will be `helloworldrs-YOUR_DOMAIN_NAME.rhcloud.com`.
+Here we use the _quickstart_ domain.
+You will need to replace it with your own OpenShift domain name.

 This command creates an OpenShift application called `helloworldrs` and will run the application inside a `jbossas-7` container.
 You should see some output similar to the following:

     Creating application: helloworldrs